-It is worth to emphasize, in view of the above, when the player $j \in V$ must make a payment u° for the element $w \in A^{j}$, the payment is well suited in the role of transaction cost.
-Indeed, in economics, transaction costs refer to the expenses incurred during an economic exchange.
-For instance, when buying or selling stocks, individuals typically pay commissions to brokers, which are transaction costs.
-Similarly, purchasing a banana involves not only the banana's price but also the energy, effort, and time spent on deciding which banana to buy, traveling to the store, waiting in line, and completing the payment.
-These additional costs beyond the banana's price are transaction costs.
-Considering transaction costs is crucial when assessing potential transactions.
+It is worth to emphasize, in view of the above, that when the player $j \in V$ must make a payment u° for the element $w \in A^{j}$, the payment is well suited in the role of transaction cost, see below.

+In economics and related disciplines, a transaction cost is a cost incurred in making an economic exchange.
+For example, most people, when buying or selling a stock, must pay a commission to their broker; that commission is a transaction cost of doing the stock deal.
+Or consider buying a banana from a store; to purchase the banana, your costs will be not only the price of the banana itself, but also the energy and effort it requires to find out which of the various banana products you prefer, where to get them and at what price, the cost of travelling from your house to the store and back, the time waiting in line, and the effort of the paying itself; the costs above and beyond the cost of the banana are the transaction costs.
+When rationally evaluating a potential transaction, it is important to consider transaction costs that might prove significant.